schedges/LOIsearcher/README.md

 # Instructions
 - Run the python script from the folder containing the pickled LOI text (```LOIs.pickle```).
-- Specify the frontier (e.g. "NF", 'NF', or NF for neutrino frontier).
+- Specify the frontier (acceptable formats: "NF", 'NF', or NF).
 If the user-inputted frontier does not match one of the choices, all frontiers are searched.
 - Enter the word to search.
 The LOIs with the most occurrences of that word are returned, along with their frontier.

 # Modifications